 - Cons: Tempting expat bubbles, expensive flight costs, difficult planning.

 In a country as diverse as Spain, there’s no shortage of reasons to ship off on your teach abroad career.
-With an average salary between 1,120 - 1,500 EUR (approximately $1,250-1,650), you’ll be able to stay afloat as the Euro continues to fluctuate in strength against your home currency.
+A typical English teacher abroad salary in Spain is between 1,120 - 1,500 EUR (approximately $1,250-1,650), you’ll be able to stay afloat as the Euro continues to fluctuate in strength against your home currency.
 Whether doing Spain’s national Auxiliares program in a public school or teaching at a language school, get set to launch your TEFL career.

 This paid nine-month program is full-service for an immersive teaching and host family experience.
 Not certified yet?
 PremierTEFL also offers a 180-hour online certification package to be completed both pre-departure and during your time in Spain.